Fall Registration Deadline: October 30, 2020

 What if I qualify for Free-Reduced Lunch or other Fee Reductions?

-Once approved, you will receive a Fee Reduction Code to apply to the online payment form under Submit AP® Exam Payment .
+Once approved, you will receive a Fee Reduction Code to apply to the online payment form under Submit AP® Exam Fees .
 When prompted, select that “Yes, You have been approved for a Fee Reduction by your AP® Coordinator.”
 Enter the code in the space that is provided.
 Your total exam fees will be reduced automatically.
 The balance can then be submitted via credit/debit card or a mail-in check or money order.
-You MUST also still then join the AP® Exam Group on MyAP® before the deadline!
+You MUST also still join the AP® Class on MyAP® before the deadline!

-If a student ONLY has AP courses that adhere to the February deadline, they may submit fee reduction applications in January/February.
-For any subjects with a November 1 deadline, applications must be submitted in the Fall.
+If a student ONLY has AP courses that adhere to the March deadline, they may submit fee reduction applications in January/February.
+For any subjects with an October 30 deadline, applications must be submitted in the Fall.

 When is the exam and how long is it?

-The National College Board AP® Exam calendar is posted on the Calendar on this website.
+The National College Board AP® Exam calendar is posted on the calendar linked below.
 Exams are either Morning (7:30 a.m. check-in) exams or Afternoon (11:45am. check-in) exams.
 On average, exams last 4 hours (this includes approximately 15 minutes of time spent on completing identifying information, etc.) Students should notify coaches, parents, etc. accordingly since no early dismissal is possible from the exam.

 Where do I get an admission ticket?